WP Webhooks / Blog / Architecture

 The event is not just undelivered.
 It is gone.
 There is no delivery log to inspect, no failure to surface, no mechanism to recover.
 Integration drift accumulates silently: your CRM, ERP, or automation platform diverges from WordPress reality while both systems report nominal health.

 Even with retry and replay infrastructure in place, operating that infrastructure required logging into wp-admin.
 Useful for developers in the browser — not useful for monitoring systems, CI pipelines, or automation agents that need to query or act on delivery state without human intervention.
+AI agents now get the same programmatic surface too, via the WordPress Abilities API and MCP.

 The failure modes that make this the default are covered in why WordPress webhooks silently fail in production — the structural problems that make the default model unreliable at scale.